 Membership is welcomed from ALL parties interested in promoting ALL Foreign Breeds in the UK, both on an individual basis, a company basis or a breed group basis.

-ANY foreign breed class can be a qualifier for FBS members - remember to print off your Qualifying Card to take it with you and to get it signed at the show.
+ANY foreign breed class, at ANY show, can be a qualifier for the FBS Championship Show - remember to print off your Qualifying Card to take it with you and to get it signed at the show.

 If you wish to affiliate your SHOW to FBS, simply complete and return the form below.